Technology in Construction: 5 Gadgets Shaping the Industry - Hammr

 Not only that, new construction technology has the potential to improve the construction industry by leaps and bounds.
-Technology not only helps firms and general contractors (contractors), but it also can boost the economy in general, and that helps everyone.
+Technology not only helps contractors, but it also can boost the economy in general, and that helps everyone.

-Construction technologies abound.
+There are many construction technologies that exist today.
 From new software to innovative and cool tools, technology in construction is a field that is as varied as the workers that may implement them.

 #1: Software, Apps, and Cloud-Based Tools